Global Cyber Incident Patterns

 A strong increase appears in the most recent years

 This opening chart provides a broad temporal view of the dataset.
-It shows that cyber incidents are not distributed evenly across time: the number of recorded incidents rises sharply in recent years, which suggests an intensification in reporting, activity, or both.
+It shows that cyber incidents are not distributed evenly across time: the number of recorded incidents rises sharply in recent years, suggesting an intensification in reporting, activity, or both.

 Evolution of cyber incidents over time